jhurray/EZLayout/README.md

 [Full list of EZLayoutAlignment options](#api-alignment)

 ###EZLayoutContainerView
 EZLayoutContainerView is a UIViewSubclass that aids in the layout of views.
-All of its subviews are layed out with respects to their size and alignment values.
+All of its subviews are laid out with respects to their size and alignment values.

 [Full list of EZLayoutContainerView methods](#api-container)